TeamYogaBlade/android_device_lenovo_b8000/README.md

 # Lenovo Yoga 10" (b8000) Tablet

+EXPERIMENTAL AND NOT YET WORKING!
+USE AT YOUR OWN RISK!

 ## Device Info ##
 * Recovery/Fastboot:
   Hold down both Volume-Up and Volume-Down while turning the power on